-Course #: 528900/529500 Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check p.
-17-20 Grade Level (s): 9-12
+Course #: 529500 Length of time/Credits: 1 Year/10 Credits Prerequisite: Check CTE Pathway page

-Description: Foundations of Health is a college preparatory laboratory science course with Next Generation Science Standards integrated with the Patient Care Health Pathway standards.
+Description: This course is a college preparatory laboratory science course with Next Generation Science Standards integrated with the Patient Care Health Pathway standards.
 The course is designed for the students to have a basic exposure to the most common Allied Health Professions and the clinical, diagnostic and therapeutic skills for an entry level job in the healthcare industry.
 Students will investigate the many ways disease can affect the body and the community, and propose plans for prevention.
 Students will learn how to obtain relevant health information from patients, conduct a physical exam, and then diagnose an illness and then propose a course of treatment.